Hans-Rudolf Merz: Swiss Federal Council

 Merz was elected to the Swiss Federal Council on 10 December 2003 and took office on 1 January 2004.
 At the time he was on the board of directors of the Helvetia-Patria insurance company and Anova Holding.
 He was also a member of the board of trustees of the Max Schmidheiny Foundation.

 On 20 September 2008, whilst in Eastern Switzerland, Merz was rushed to hospital, having suffered from a heart attack.
 He was soon flown to Bern University Hospital, where he had a multiple bypass operation.
 He was also placed into an artificial coma.
 This led to a reorganisation of the cabinet and the absence of President Pascal Couchepin from the United Nations General Assembly in New York City.
 On 10 December 2008, as the Member of the Federal Council that had not been its president for the longest time, Merz was elected President of the Confederation for 2009.
 In the Federal Assembly, the 66-year-old received 185 out of 209 valid votes.
 He succeeded Free Democratic Party colleague Pascal Couchepin.
 Doris Leuthard was elected as Vice President of the Confederation, succeeding Merz.

 On 20 September 2010, a recording of Merz replying to a question about meat imports in the Federal Assembly became a viral video, drawing international attention.
-Merz convulsed with laughter when reading the dense bureaucratic language of the reply drafted for him by customs officials.
-He was supposed to provide information if the sales of notably Bündnerfleisch in Switzerland is endangered by meat imports.
+Merz convulsed with laughter when speaking, later saying that he found the dense bureaucratic language of the reply drafted for him by customs officials amusing.
+He was attempting to provide information about whether the sales of Bündnerfleisch in Switzerland were endangered by meat imports.

+Personal life

+In 1968, Merz married Roswitha Katharina Schüller (1941–2016), daughter of Wilhelm Schüller, an artist, and Anna Schüller (née Schüffler).
+They were introduced since she worked at his parents company in the creative department.
+His wife suffered from Alzheimer's disease.
+They had three sons;